ralstatman/PARE/README.md

 Simulation R code:

-   The R code below was used to conduct the simulation study on variable importance (Section 3.2, Table 1, Figure 2-4).
+    &nbsp;The R code below was used to conduct the simulation study on variable importance (Section 3.2, Table 1, Figure 2-4).

 Interpretation case analysis R code:

-   The R code below was used to conduct the analysis (large p -scenario 2, Section 3.3, Figure 5, Table 2).
+    &nbsp;The R code below was used to conduct the analysis (large p -scenario 2, Section 3.3, Figure 5, Table 2).

 Imbalanced data analysis R code:

-   The R code below was used to conduct real case analysis on imbalanced outcome data (Section 3.4, Figure 7, Table 3).
+    &nbsp;The R code below was used to conduct real case analysis on imbalanced outcome data (Section 3.4, Figure 7, Table 3).

 The single tree visualization in the paper was conducted in the R package rattle, code at bottom of this file